lf-lang/rfcs/text/0002-rfc-process.md

   suggestions for improvement, and quickly iterating towards an improved design.
   Timely is more important than perfect.
 - Establish a record of the relevant design considerations and decisions.
-This is an important piece of documentation as it allows us to find and reference past design considerations and is a valuable resource for newcomers in the team.
+This is an important piece of documentation, as it allows us to find and reference past design considerations and is a valuable resource for new contributors.
 - Provide a process for producing a consensus among the contributors and stakeholders directly affected by the proposed change.
 For substantial changes to the semantics or the textual and graphical syntax of the language, the community as a whole should be involved.
 - Make submitting RFCs enjoyable.
-Ideally the RFC process should be perceived as a supporting tool that helps submitters to asses the feasibility of an idea early on (before sinking time into an implementation) and by helping to improve the design.
+Ideally, the RFC process should be perceived as a supporting tool that helps submitters to assess the feasibility of an idea early on (before sinking time into an implementation) and by helping to improve the design.